gluster/glusterdocs/Administrator Guide/Directory Quota.md

         # gluster volume quota test-volume disable
         Quota translator is disabled on /test-volume

-##Setting or Replacing Disk Limit
+## Setting or Replacing Disk Limit

 You can create new directories in your storage environment and set the disk limit or set disk limit for the existing directories.
 The directory name should be relative to the volume with the export directory/mount being treated as "/".

-**To set or replace disk limit:**
+### To set or replace disk limit

--   Set the disk limit using the following command:
+1. Set the disk limit using the following command:

         # gluster volume quota  limit-usage /